Spoon River Valley High School: Academics

-In 2009 Spoon River Valley High School did not make Adequate Yearly Progress, with 41% of students meeting/exceeding state standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
+In 2009, Spoon River Valley High School did not make Adequate Yearly Progress, with 41% of students meeting/exceeding state standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 In 2010 Spoon River Valley saw the largest increase on the PSAE (with 52% meeting/exceeding) for the entire Peoria Journal Star Area.
 The school's average high school graduation rate between 1999-2009 was 94%.

 Sports

-Spoon River Valley High School competes in the Prairieland Conference and is a member school of the Illinois High School Association.
+Spoon River Valley High School competes in the Prairieland Conference and Inter County Athletic Conference as a member school of the Illinois High School Association.
 The SRVHS mascot is the Vikings with colors of black and orange; however, they coop with neighboring Cuba High School for most athletics.
 Their combined name and mascot is the North Fulton Wildcats, with colors of red and black.
 The school has no state championships on record in team athletics and activities.
 The varsity football team, the North Fulton Wildcats, qualified for state tournament in 2007 and 2008, and reached the semi-finals in 2007.